Hillbilly-Music.com - Keeping Country Music History Alive

 • Homer Hargrove, guitar and vocal lead

 • J.C.
-Case, electric mandolin, harmony singer
+(John Calvin) Case, electric mandolin, harmony singer

-• Vernon Young, ass fiddle (joined group in 1940)
+• (James) Vernon Young, bass fiddle (joined group in 1940)

 Credits & Sources

-• Cowboy Songs No. 39 (February 1955); American Folk Publications, Inc.; Derby, CT.
+• Cowboy Songs No. 39 (February 1955); American Folk Publications, Inc.; Derby, CT

 Printer Friendly Version